-The Remuneration Committee is guided by a set of written rules known as the Remuneration Committee Terms of Reference that has been approved by the Board.
+The Remuneration Committee is guided by a set of written rules known as the Remuneration Committee terms of reference that has been approved by the Board.
 The Remuneration Committee will review and make recommendations on the remuneration packages of the Executive Directors and key management personnel of the Trustee-Manager.

 All Directors' fees and remuneration of the employees, including the executive officers of the Trustee- Manager ("Executive Officers") are paid by the Trustee-Manager out of the management fees paid by AGT to the Trustee-Manager.

-Independent Directors receive a fixed annual fee payable quarterly for their Board and Board committee membership.
+Independent Directors receive a fixed annual fee payable quarterly in arrears for their Board and Board committee membership.
 It is considered that the remuneration of the Independent Directors is appropriate for their level of contribution, taking into account their responsibilities and time spent.
 The Directors' fees are subject to approval by the shareholders of the Trustee-Manager.

 The remuneration policy adopted by the Trustee-Manager has regard to the objective of attracting, rewarding and retaining performing staff.
 Staff remuneration comprises a fixed component in the form of basic salary and a variable component in the form of bonuses.
 Variable bonus is pegged to the performance of the individual and the performance of AGT.
-This clearly aligns staff remuneration with the long term interests of the Unitholders.
+This clearly aligns staff remuneration with the long-term interests of the Unitholders.
 There are currently no option schemes or other long-term incentive schemes in place in relation to AGT and there are also no existing or proposed service agreements entered into by the Directors or Executive Officers with the Trustee-Manager that provide for benefits upon termination or retirement, or post-employment.
 No compensation is payable to any Director or Executive Officer in the form of option in units or pursuant to any bonus or profit-sharing plan or any other profit-linked agreement or arrangement under the service contracts.

 The fees and remuneration paid to the Directors and key management personnel of the Trustee-Manager are set out below:

-The Trustee-Manager believes that it may not be in the interest of the Company to disclose the remuneration of the directors and key management personnel as recommended by the 2012 CG Code as such disclosure may affect its ability to retain talent.
+The Trustee-Manager believes that it may not be in the interest of the Company to disclose the remuneration of the directors and key management personnel as recommended by the Code as such disclosure may affect its ability to retain talent.

 The Board should present a balanced and understandable assessment of the company's performance, position and prospects.

 The Trustee-Manager provides Unitholders with quarterly and annual financial statements within the timeframe set out in the Listing Manual.
 In doing so, the Board also aims to provide Unitholders with a balanced, clear and understandable assessment of AGT's performance, position and prospects.
-In order to achieve this, Management provides the Board with management accounts on a quarterly basis and such explanation and information as any Director may require, to enable the Directors to keep abreast, and make a balanced and informed assessment of, AGT's performance, position and prospects.
+In order to achieve this, Management provides the Board with management accounts on a quarterly basis and such explanation and information as any Director may require, to enable the Directors to keep abreast, and make a balanced and informed assessment of AGT's performance, position and prospects.